NISH-Original/Eclipse_CPSC_427/README.md

 ![Enemies Screenshot](doc/m1_screenshot_enemies.png)

 The green triangle is a placeholder enemy, while the slime shown above tests/demonstrates sprite animation applied to enemies.
 Shooting these enemies with bullets kills them and triggers a death animation.
-**Note**: This screenshots was taken with brightness toggled on for better visibility.
+**Note**: These screenshots were taken with ambient lighting enabled for better visibility.

 ![World Gen 1 Screenshot](doc/m1_screenshot_world1.png)
 ![World Gen 2 Screenshot](doc/m1_screenshot_world2.png)
 ![World Gen 3 Screenshot](doc/m1_screenshot_world3.png)

-The three screenshots above show the current state of world generation.
+The three screenshots above show the current state of our world generation.
 At the moment, the only world element is the **tree**, which has a sprite applied.
-Each time the game starts, trees are placed at random positions in the world, effectively generating a new world every time.
+Each time the game starts, trees are placed at random, non-intersecting positions in the world.
+This effectively generates a new world every time the game is launched.

+(World element collision is not yet implemented, so these elements are purely decorative right now.)

 ![UI Screenshot 1](doc/m1_screenshot_ui_weapon.png)
 ![UI Screenshot 2](doc/m1_screenshot_ui_suit.png)